-The U.S. Department of Transportation (DOT) has specific rules for shipping hazardous materials.
-Freightquote can help you determine the DOT hazard class for your shipment and find contract freight carriers that meet DOT safety and transportation requirements.
+The U.S. Department of Transportation (DOT) has specific hazmat classes for shipping hazardous materials.
+Use this guide to understand the DOT hazard class for your shipment and find the best contract freight carriers that meet DOT safety and transportation requirements.

 Division 1.1: Explosives with a mass explosion hazard

 Division 1.2: Explosives with a projection hazard

 Division 1.3: Explosives that predominantly pose a fire hazard

 Division 1.4: Explosives with no significant blast hazard

 Division 1.5: Very insensitive explosives

 Anyone involved in the shipping or handling of these materials must be properly trained and follow all safety regulations and guidelines to ensure public safety and compliance with the law.